AdobeDocs/campaign-classic.en/help/technotes/ims-updates.md

 Adobe Identity Service (IMS) will stop supporting old Internet Explorer versions from **June 30, 2021**.
 [Learn more](https://helpx.adobe.com/x-productkb/global/update-operating-system-and-browser.html).

 Adobe wants to preserve IMS functionality for all customers past June 30, 2021.
 IMS is part of the security framework which allows users to login to the Client Console, thus Adobe Campaign.
-To preserve this functionality, customers must update the Client Console on each users’ machine, and ensure Windows 8 or 10, with Internet Explorer 11 built-in, is installed on each users’ machine.
+To preserve this functionality, customers must update the Client Console on each users’ machine, and ensure the latest update of your [Windows version](../rn/using/compatibility-matrix.md#ClientConsoleoperatingsystems), with **Internet Explorer 11** built-in, is installed on each users’ machine.
 All these are required for users to access Campaign Classic v7 after June 30, 2021.

 **Are you impacted?**